Combining Type Inference and Automated Unit Test Generation for Python

-In this paper we introduce \typetracing, a technique that collects execution traces of routines and extracts type information from the traces.
-The type information can then be used to enhance tools such as automated test generators, which often benefit from precise type information.
+In the following, we describe the components of this workflow in detail, starting with \pynguin's underlying type system.
 We decided to implement \typetracing in the Python test generator \pynguin, as we identified the lack of type handling as a core limitation of the framework.
 We demonstrate the effectiveness of \typetracing by augmenting the test generation process with type information.
-However, \typetracing is neither limited to the \pynguin framework nor to the Python programming language; it can be incorporated into other dynamic analysis tools, and it can be applied to other dynamically-typed programming languages.
+However, \typetracing is neither limited to the \pynguin framework nor to the Python programming language; it can be incorporated into other dynamic analysis tools, and it can be applied to other dynamically-typed programming languages~(c.f. \cref{sec:approach:generalisation}).
+We choose \pynguin because it is a widely used automated unit test generation framework for Python.
+Its established search-based algorithms provide a robust baseline for evaluating the impact of improved type handling without the confounding influence of LLM-based approaches, such as \codamosa~\cite{lemieux_codamosa_2023}.
+Due to the significant engineering effort required to adapt \typetracing to other frameworks, we leave this as future work.